SuPPoLzZ/Python-oo-Daniel-Lasecki-school/part08/8.9.1-testing/readme.md

 ```bash
 pytest
 ```
 Pytest will automatically discover and run any files named test_*.py or *_test.py.

+You can run the tests directly from vscode too, see  (https://code.visualstudio.com/docs/python/testing)

 ### Multiple file approach
 In this folder you have the original ShoppingList class in one file `shopping.py`.
 This file contains class definitions only, no runnable code.